Arnold Clark Automobiles

 Arnold Clark is a car dealer based in Glasgow, Scotland.
-As of 2025, the company has 193 dealerships across the United Kingdom.
+As of 2025, the company has over 200 dealerships across the United Kingdom, and is one of the largest car dealerships in Europe.
+Annually, Arnold Clark sells in excess of 300,000 vehicles, and sells new vehicles from over 30 international countries.

 History

+Founding and early history

 The company was founded by Arnold Clark, who opened his first showroom in 1954 in Park Road in Glasgow.
 In 1963, Arnold Clark Finance was launched.
 In the 1960s the company began rental vehicles and in 1968 took over Grant, Melrose and Tennant giving the company an accident repair centre.

 Clark took over other motor businesses such as the Glasgow dealership McHarg, Rennie and Lindsay.
 Clark's biggest branch was gained through the takeover of Ross of Lochrin in Edinburgh.
 By 1989, there were twenty two Arnold Clark branches across Central Scotland and one in England.
 The rental part of the business now had 1400 rental cars and 350 light commercial vehicles.
 The company also had vehicle contract hire operations in Liverpool and Sheffield.
-In December 1989, he gained a further 13 dealerships in the North East of Scotland, with the purchase of Ron Hutcheson Motors Ltd.

-This took the number of people employed by the company to 1300.
+In December 1989, he gained a further 13 dealerships in the North East of Scotland, with the purchase of Ron Hutcheson Motors Ltd. This took the number of people employed by the company to 1300.

+Expansion

 In 1994, the company opened its first site in England, in Liverpool.
 In 1996, Clark agreed deal for site and assets of Glasgow-based H Prosser and Sons Ltd, unaware that the company was imminently to be put into receivership.
 By May 2002, Arnold Clark had 97 dealerships and with annual sales expected to reach £1 billion, with a claim to be Scotland's largest private company although Grampian Country Foods recorded larger sales for the four years following this.

 In December 2003, Arnold Clark acquired the training company GTG.
 By the end of that year, the company employed 6,000 people and operated more than 120 showrooms across the United Kingdom.
 In April 2005, the company paid a first dividend to the family trust family that it is co owned by.

 In May 2006, the company acquired the BMW and MINI specialist Harry Fairbairn, which had dealerships in Giffnock and Irvine.
 In August 2006, the company opened a car showroom in the regenerated Glasgow Harbour, Europe's largest.
 By November 2007, it was approaching a £2 billion turnover.
 In June 2007, it overtook Grampian Country Foods to again become Scotland's biggest private company.

 With the announcement of the Vehicle scrappage scheme in August 2009, Arnold Clark expected to create 700 jobs.

 By September 2012, the company was expanding through the acquisition of other dealerships.
 Fleet sales still accounted for a relatively small proportion of the company's business.
 The takeover of the Weir group in September 2012 also saw the company expand into the market of Mercedes-Benz.
 Acquisitions also included a site near Aberdeen, and a dealership and bodyshop in Blackpool.